 While fighting for LASC, Cox also became involved in the campaign to locate California State University, Dominguez Hills near South Central Los Angeles.
 The campus, which opened in Carson, California, just south of Watts and Compton, California, in 1960, was the first four-year institution to serve African Americans in the Watts area.
 Cox and her supporters defeated plans to build the campus in the wealthy area of Palos Verdes.

 The 1965 “Watts Rebellion” was the incident that led the Los Angeles Board of Education to finally agree to open LASC.
 On July 11, 1967, at 3:30 A.M., Odessa Cox, Adele Canno, Dr. Agnes Moreland Jackson, and Sue Acosta met on site to witness the arrival of the first of thirteen bungalows that would temporarily house the college.

 A lifelong Democrat, Cox organized the New Spirit Democratic Club and was a member of the Martin Luther King Democratic Club, as well as the California Democratic Council (CDC).
 In May of 1977, Odessa served as a delegate from the Los Angeles Chapter of World Peace Council to the World Assembly of Builders of Peace in Warsaw, Poland.
 She was selected due to her work in the American Association of Afro-American Relations.
 She also became chairperson of the United Front for Justice in South Africa.

-Odessa Cox died on October 27, 2001, in the family home in Los Angeles.
+Odessa Cox died on October 27, 2001 at the age of 79, in the family home in Los Angeles.
 She received many honors over her lifetime, and one in 2001 posthumously from the Los Angeles Southwest Community 21st Century Higher Education Alliance in cooperation with the Black Women’s Forum.